 My parents, parents came here from Colonnella, Italy and Saponara, Sicily in the years 1911 and 1912.
 Coming through Ellis Island in New York and settling on the East Coast.

-My parents had my sister and I. If you know anything about Italian heritage you know that family and food are synonymous, when there is one you know your going to have the other.
+My parents had my sister and I. If you know anything about Italian heritage you know that family and food are synonymous when there is one, you know you’re going to have the other.
 Portion control was never part of the Italian heritage.

 I could remember Mom and Dad making

-Mom made raviolis too, most of the time filling it with ricotta mixture.
-My Dad liked the wide pasta; he called them ropes; but they are known now as
+Mom made ravioli too, most of the time filling it with ricotta mixture.
+My Dad liked the wide pasta; he called them ropes; but they are known now as pappardelle, a wide noodle.

 Those would be paired with a nice thick gravy (sauce) or another name for it was Bolognese gravy (sauce) as we call it now.
 In a lot of